These films explore black lives impacted by white authority

 The premise is simple: a slice-of-life film set on one block on the hottest day of the year.
 The climax is a neighborhood riot, triggered by the killing of a black man by the NYPD.
 The images of Brooklynites clashing with police and vandalizing a storefront look like they could've been ripped from the current protests.
 The soundtrack is Public Enemy's "Fight the Power," which plays throughout the film.

-On June 1, Lee, who won the Best Adapted Screenplay Oscar in 2019 for his film "BlacKkKlansman," posted a short film on Twitter called "3 Brothers," (he debuted it on a CNN special report with Don Lemon), that intercuts cameraphone footage of Eric Garner (a police officer was accused of Garner's death after choking him in 2014), and George Floyd, with a scene from "Do The Right Thing," in which Radio Raheem (Bill Nunn) dies in a police chokehold.
+On June 1, Lee, who won the Best Adapted Screenplay Oscar in 2019 for his film "BlacKkKlansman," posted a short film on Twitter called "3 Brothers" (he debuted it on a CNN special report with Don Lemon), that intercuts cameraphone footage of Eric Garner (a police officer was accused of Garner's death after choking him in 2014), and George Floyd, with a scene from "Do The Right Thing," in which Radio Raheem (Bill Nunn) dies in a police chokehold.
 The short starts with the words, "Will History Stop Repeating Itself?"

 "Sweet Sweetback's Baadasssss Song" (1971)